-HTS has prepared 2020/21 accounts using, in the main, accounting policies consistent with those applied by the Council.
+HTS has prepared 2021/22 accounts using, in the main, accounting policies consistent with those applied by the Council.
 The major exception is in respect of employee pensions.
 HTS is an admitted body to the Local Government Pension Scheme and, as such, it makes fixed contributions to the pension fund and its employees in the scheme are entitled to the post-employment benefits from the scheme.
 The Council makes further contributions to the fund in respect of HTS employees to ensure that the pension liability attributable to HTS is fully funded.

 This pension fund liability is excluded from both the pension disclosures in the single entity accounts of the Council and the accounts of the company.
 HTS's accounting policies have been aligned to those of the Council so that the liability is reflected in the Group Accounts.
-In addition, there is a minor adjustment for depreciation to align accounting policies and the effect of IFRS 16 accounting for leases as the Council is not required to adopt of IFRS 16 yet.
-Adoption has been deferred to the 2021/22 Code and will apply from 1 April 2021.
+In addition, there is a minor adjustment for depreciation to align accounting policies and the effect of IFRS 16 accounting for leases is removed from the HTS accounts.
+The Council's accounts do not reflect IFRS16 accounting for leases as the Council is not required to adopt of IFRS 16 yet.
+Adoption has been deferred to the 2022/23 Code and will apply from 1 April 2022.
 The effect of IFRS 16 has therefore been excluded from the group accounts.

-HTS's accounts have been consolidated with those of the Council on a line by line basis, and any balances and transactions between parties have been eliminated.
+HTS's accounts have been consolidated with those of the Council on a line-by-line basis, and any balances and transactions between parties have been eliminated.
 HTS's income and expenditure, adjusted for transactions with the Council, is included on the relevant service lines in the Comprehensive Income and Expenditure Statement; and Balance Sheet values are incorporated into the relevant heading of the Balance Sheet, removing balances owed between the two parties.
 It should be noted that the Group Accounts include the Pension Reserve as a Usable (Distributable) Reserve whereas in the Council's single entity accounts the Pension Reserve is classified as an Unusable Reserve.
 This is due to there being a difference in the classification of the Reserve in the Public and Private Sectors.
 This does not affect the true and fair presentation of the Group Accounts.